madneutrino/kolto-emr/README.md

-<h1 align="center">Kolto EMR</h1>
+<h1 align="center">Elyx EMR</h1>
-<p align="center">A scaffolding to build an EMR for Kolto, based on the Medplum.
+<p align="center">A scaffolding to build an EMR for Elyx, based on the Medplum.
 We use the charting example as a base, with aspects of foomedical example added in</p>
 <p align="center">
 <a href="https://github.com/medplum/medplum-hello-world/blob/main/LICENSE.txt">
     <img src="https://img.shields.io/badge/license-Apache-blue.svg" />